forrest79/composer-yaml-neon-plugin/readme.md

 		dealerdirect/phpcodesniffer-composer-installer: false
 ```

-> IMPORTANT: You can use only one definition file in a directory.
+> IMPORTANT: You can use only one config file in a directory.

 ### Generate composer.json